-HI-TECH PICC-18 STD supports a number of special features and extensions to the C language which are designed to ease the task of producing ROM-based applications.
-This chapter documents the compiler options and special language features which are specific to the Microchip PIC 18 family of processors.
+HI-TECH PICC STD supports a number of special features and extensions to the C language which are designed to ease the task of producing ROM-based applications.
+This chapter documents the compiler options and special language features which are specific to these devices.